-Dayna Finch completed her third season as an assistant coach at Nebraska in 2012-13, helping the Huskers to one of the best years in school history.
+Dayna Finch completed her fifth season as an assistant coach at Nebraska in 2014-15, helping the Huskers to their fourth consecutive NCAA Tournament appearance and fourth straight 20-win season.

-The Huskers finished No. 16 in the final NCAA RPI, No. 16 in the final NCAA attendance rankings and No. 18 in the final USA Today/Coaches Top 25 - the third time in the past four years that NU has finished in the top 25 in the coaches poll.
+Nebraska's success in 2013-14 followed an NCAA Sweet 16 season in 2012-13.
+The Huskers ran to a 25-9 overall record and a 12-4 Big Ten mark, finishing No. 16 in the final NCAA RPI, No. 16 in the final NCAA attendance rankings and No. 18 in the final USA Today/Coaches Top 25.

 In 2012-13, Nebraska led the Big Ten with 6.5 three-pointers made per game, while also leading the conference in assist-to-turnover ratio.

-Senior Lindsey Moore was a finalist for the Nancy Lieberman Award, presented to the nation's top point guard, for the second straight season while earning Associated Press All-America honors.
-A two-time All-Big Ten pick, Moore closed her career as Nebraska's all-time leader in assists (699), starts (132), minutes played (4,360) and victories (94).
+Lindsey Moore was a finalist for the Nancy Lieberman Award, presented to the nation's top point guard, for the second straight season while earning Associated Press All-America honors.
+A two-time All-Big Ten pick, Moore closed her career as Nebraska's all-time leader in assists (699), starts (132) and minutes played (4,360).
 Moore also ranked 11th in career scoring (1,673), ninth in career steals (208) and fourth in three-pointers made (173).

 As a senior, Moore earned a spot on the Big Ten All-Tournament Team for the second straight year.
 She also ranked among the top 15 players in the Big Ten in seven different categories, including No. 1 in assist-to-turnover ratio (2.14) and No. 3 in assists (5.7 apg).